LHNCBC/metamaplite/README.md

 relatively simple to add (particularly the abbreviation detector) and will probably be added in the next release.

-## Future
+## Future Work

-+ add optional scoring
-+ Use |vars| files to add lexical distance for optional scoring
++ Add support for composite phrases from chunked phrases
 + Create a ReSTful interface for MetaMapLite.
-+ Create a pipeline using a chunker.
 + Create a pipeline using a full parser.
 + Add a mechanism to use custom user-supplied segmenters.